 Most people start to notice changes in their eyesight after they turn 40, but they’re typically subtle and gradual.
 Changes usually start in the close vision, i.e. looking at things close up.
 You might notice headaches or blurred vision when you’re reading or perhaps doing a small and fiddly DIY task.[2]

 You might also get dry eyes or eye strain more often as your eyes become less well equipped to handle focusing on close objects.[3]
-Fortunately, eye drops specially designed for ageing eyes can help to soothe these symptoms.
+Fortunately, eye drops specially designed for ageing eyes can help to soothe this irritation.
 TheraTears® Dry or Tired 50+ Eye Drops For Older Eyes contain distilled waters of chamomile and mallow to ease irritation and restore your eyes’ natural tear film.
 Eye drops can help you to get on with your day as normal without eye strain getting the better of you.

 If you often get dry eyes at night, or notice you regularly have eye strain in the mornings, an overnight remedy may be a good option to try.
 TheraTears® Overnight Restore Eye Drops contain cross-linked hyaluronic acid to rejuvenate your eyes while you sleep, replenishing lost moisture to leave your eyes refreshed by morning.